manicharanreddy/infosys_internship/README.md

    - Converts resume information into a professional portfolio
    - Generates project ideas and portfolio website

+7. **AI Mentor Chat**
+   - Get personalized career guidance based on your resume and goals
+   - Ask questions about career paths, skill development, and project ideas
+   - Receive tailored advice for your specific situation

 ## Technology Stack

 ### Frontend